zsimpson/zbs.zest/README.md

 # TODO
+* When debug mode is on in ui, and a test runs, you don't see the success increment
 * --ui fails is broken
 * When match string matches nothing it is confusing.
 Need "nothing was run"
 * Add a "slowest last" to UI